Dollar falls versus yen, euro after jobs data

 The euro waxed and waned as the day progressed only to revisit session highs heading into the close of trade.

-"There are a lot of shorts out there and I think given the magnitude of the move and the volatility of the jump off the lows this morning just under $1.23 (0.800 pounds), we might see some squaring up into the weekend," said Robert Sinche, global head of currency strategy at RBS in Stamford Connecticut.
+"There are a lot of shorts out there and I think given the magnitude of the move and the volatility of the jump off the lows this morning just under $1.23, we might see some squaring up into the weekend," said Robert Sinche, global head of currency strategy at RBS in Stamford Connecticut.

 Short positions, or bets against the euro taken by currency speculators in the options market, hit a record high in the latest week, according to data compiled by the Commodities Futures Trading Commission and Reuters.